How Virtual Tags have transformed SCADA data analysis

 SCADA Systems at Water Treatment Plants

-Water treatment plants need sensors to measure a broad range of parameters.
-These instruments record data 24 hours per day to control operations.
-When the process operates effectively, all values fall within a narrow band.
-All these values are typically stored by the SCADA system for a year, after which they are destroyed to save storage space.
+Water treatment plants rely on sensors to track a broad range of parameters.
+These instruments capture data around the clock, supporting real-time operational decisions.
+When everything runs smoothly, all values stay within a precise band.
+Typically, these values are archived by the SCADA system for a year, then purged to manage storage needs.

 # Virtual tag simulation